UI Antialiasing

 Note

-We only recommend enabling MSAA for offscreen in high-end devices.
-With MSAA, render targets need to be uncompressed and resolved.
-These are expensive operations that need to be done per frame.
+We recommend enabling MSAA for offscreen render targets only on high-end devices.
+MSAA requires render targets to be uncompressed and resolved every frame, which are performance-intensive operations.

 Pros